 Grind settings and limitations?
 60 settings (and 10 and micro-adjustments) mean you can brew everything but Turkish coffee.
 Not recommended if you are a serious French Press fanatic, though.
-Read our full review of the Breville Smart Grinder Pro.
+Read our full review of the Sage Smart Grinder Pro.

 - An abundance of convenient features

 - Easily programmable settings

 - 60 grind settings (with 10 micro-adjustments)

 - Not great at coarse grinds